kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-top-next-song.md

 ### Verify the Output ###

-*  To see the output from the job:
+To see the output from the job, run the following command if using an HBase-backed Kiji instance:

 <div class="userinput">
 {% highlight bash %}